alphagov/govuk-developer-docs/source/manual/alerts/redis.html.md

 ```

 The `elasticsearch.delete:_river` command deletes all rivers, and `puppet`
-runs puppet which will recreate them.
+runs Puppet which will recreate them.

 To manually check the length of the list, use: